jekyll/classifier-reborn/docs/bayes.md

-puts classifier.classify "I hate bad words and you" #=> 'Uninteresting' puts classifier.classify "I hate javascript" #=> 'Uninteresting' puts classifier.classify "javascript is bad" #=> 'Uninteresting'
+puts classifier.classify "I hate bad words and you" #=> 'Uninteresting' puts classifier.classify "I hate javascript" #=> 'Uninteresting' puts classifier.classify "JavaScript is bad" #=> 'Uninteresting'

-puts classifier.classify "all you need is ruby" #=> 'Interesting' puts classifier.classify "i love ruby" #=> 'Interesting'
+puts classifier.classify "All you need is ruby" #=> 'Interesting' puts classifier.classify "I love ruby" #=> 'Interesting'

-puts classifier.classify "which is better dogs or cats" #=> 'dog' puts classifier.classify "what do I need to kill rats and mice" #=> 'cat'
+puts classifier.classify "Which is better dogs or cats" #=> 'dog' puts classifier.classify "What do I need to kill rats and mice" #=> 'cat'

 __END__
 Interesting, Uninteresting
-interesting: here are some good words.
+interesting: Here are some good words.
 I hope you love them
-interesting: all you need is love
+interesting: All you need is love
-interesting: the love boat, soon we will be taking another ride
+interesting: The love boat, soon we will be taking another ride
-interesting: ruby don't take your love to town
+interesting: Ruby don't take your love to town

-uninteresting: here are some bad words, I hate you
+uninteresting: Here are some bad words, I hate you
-uninteresting: bad bad leroy brown badest man in the darn town
+uninteresting: Bad bad leroy brown badest man in the darn town
-uninteresting: the good the bad and the ugly
+uninteresting: The good the bad and the ugly
-uninteresting: java, javascript, css front-end html
+uninteresting: Java, JavaScript, CSS front-end HTML
 #
-# train categories that were not pre-described
+# Train categories that were not pre-described
 #
-dog: dog days of summer
+dog: Dog days of summer
-dog: a man's best friend is his dog
+dog: A man's best friend is his dog
-dog: a good hunting dog is a fine thing
+dog: A good hunting dog is a fine thing
-dog: man my dogs are tired
+dog: Man my dogs are tired
-dog: dogs are better than cats in soooo many ways
+dog: Dogs are better than cats in soooo many ways

-cat: the fuzz ball spilt the milk
+cat: The fuzz ball spilt the milk
-cat: got rats or mice get a cat to kill them
+cat: Got rats or mice get a cat to kill them
-cat: cats never come when you call them
+cat: Cats never come when you call them
 cat: That dang cat keeps scratching the furniture
 ```